emqx/emqx-docs/en_US/getting-started/log.md

 - **both:** Both output logs to emqx console and output log to file

 ## Log level
-The log of EMQ X Broker is divided into 8 levels ([RFC 5424](https://www.ietf.org/rfc/rfc5424.txt)), which are shown from low to high as follows:
+The log of EMQX Broker is divided into 8 levels ([RFC 5424](https://www.ietf.org/rfc/rfc5424.txt)), which are shown from low to high as follows:

 ```bash
 debug < info < notice < warning < error < critical < alert < emergency
 ```

-The default log level of EMQ X Broker is warning, which can be modified in `emqx.conf`:
+The default log level of EMQX Broker is warning, which can be modified in `emqx.conf`:

 ```bash
 log.level = warning